 The Foundation Abril is a Bolivian non-profit organization that promotes alternative participatory and democratic processes in labor claims and in the management of water as a common good, through initiatives based on organization, management, education, research and grassroots mobilization.
 La Foundation Abril provides hands-on logistical and advisory support as well as office space for Democracy In Practice.

 The newDemocracy Foundation is an independent, non-partisan research organization aiming to identify improvements to democratic process.
 It aims to replace the adversarial with the deliberative, and move out of the "continuous campaign" cycle.
 The nDF provides advisory support for Democracy In Practice, and has provided a grant for us to conduct research regarding our work.

 We started our work in Bolivia primarily based on the advice of Oscar Olivera, a Bolivian activist and organizer well-known for his lead role in the Cochabamba Water War (2000) and in subsequent grassroots protests and social movements.
 After discussing the type of work we wanted to do, we agreed with Oscar that there were a number of reasons why Bolivia was an ideal place to get started:

 We are keenly aware of – and do our best to be sensitive to – the distinct colonial and geopolitical history of the region, as well as the cultural differences between Bolivia and places like the US or Canada (that several of us call home).
 In trying to navigate these differences responsibly, we are fortunate that one of our two team members on the ground in Bolivia is Bolivian and has a wealth of grassroots experience with communities and organizations throughout his home country.
-We are also lucky to have two extremely knowledgeable Bolivian Advisors, and to be partnered with the highly regarded Bolivian grassroots organization, the Foundation Abril.
+We are also lucky to have an extremely knowledgeable Bolivian Advisor, and to be partnered with the highly regarded Bolivian grassroots organization, the Foundation Abril.